 The name you choose will be the identity of your new business and will stick with it throughout its lifespan, so think long and hard about what you want it be called before you make the decision.
 Go for something memorable that carries with it some meaning to you.

-We have compiled a list of useful tips for any upcoming entrepreneur looking to start their own business venture.
-You can find these by reading on below:
+We have compiled a list of useful tips for any upcoming entrepreneur struggling with ideas on how to pick a business name for their newly formed small business.

 If you want to build a recognisable brand, and one that is easily identifiable to customers around the UK and beyond, it simply cannot be difficult to spell or pronounce.
 How do you expect customers to tell their friends and family members about your new start-up business venture if they cannot even spell the name of it?
 This could harm you on social media, as people may not be able to find the accounts attached to your company, and in more places that you may have not even thought about.